Blog in 01 2020.

 Recently we’ve been writing some video scripts to launch a tone of voice.
 They needed to be funny, and it was interesting to see what worked and what didn’t.

-Here’s my theory.
-Things can be one-beat, two-beat or three-beat funny.
-And you have to pick the right one for your message, audience, and how long you have their attention for.
+Here’s my theory: In life, things can be one-beat, two-beat or three-beat funny.
+And you have to pick the right number of beats for your message, audience, and how long you have their attention for.

 On screen it’s physical comedy like Del Boy falling through the bar.
-In writing it can be simple puns.
+In writing, it’s stuff like simple puns.

 Something unexpected, like this error message.

 Or this bin lorry’s strapline.